SebastienPJ/weather-app/README.md

 [Live Page](https://sebastienpj.github.io/weather-app/)

-A weather app that allows you to look up the weather of a desired city in either Celsius of Fahrenheit.
+A weather app that allows you to look up the weather of a desired city in either Celsius or Fahrenheit.
 It uses the Openweathermap API.

 Topics learned/reinforced: